What do the strange engine noises mean?

 On many modern diesels an increasing whistle indicated turbine wear → replacement avoided by taking action early.

-According to ACI, continuing to drive with abnormal noises can cause irreversible damage to the engine. https://www.aci.it
+According to Automobile Club of Italy, continuing to drive with abnormal noises can cause irreversible damage to the engine.

 This sound is scary-and often rightly so.